-What is Sciatica?
 Sciatica is pain associated with spinal nerves.
 Sciatica originates from the sciatic nerves which start around your sacrum then pass through the buttocks and into the hip and traveling down the back of the leg.

 The main nerve supplying the posterior leg is the Sciatic Nerve.
-The muscles of the posterior leg are controlled by this nerve, it also provides sensation to the back of the upper leg, the lower leg, and the underside of the foot.
+The muscles of the posterior leg are controlled by this nerve.
+It also provides sensation to the back of the upper leg, the lower leg, and the underside of the foot.

-Sciatica is a condition where the client will report feeling tingling, numbness, pain referring into the buttock, hamstring, calf or foot.
+Sciatica is a condition wherein the client will report feeling tingling, numbness, pain referring into the buttock, hamstring, calf or foot.
 The issue, however, is coming from the spine.

-What causes Sciatica?
+What Causes Sciatica?

 - Piriformis syndrome – The piriformis muscle, located in the buttocks, becomes tight and or spammed and compresses the Sciatic nerve.